🪞 The Problem Isn't You. It's What You Were Taught.

 The most useful starting point is an honest look at where your expectations of connection came from and whether they reflect anything that actually exists between real people over real time.
 Media-shaped expectations are not neutral background noise.
 They actively shape what feels like "enough" and they tend to set the bar above what any real relationship can sustain.

 Real connection doesn't require a perfect partner.
-It requires two people being honest about who they actually are, which is only possible if you know who you are outside of the version the achievement system and the social comparison culture have been building for you.
+It requires two people being transparent and honest about who they actually are, which is only possible if you know who you are outside of the version the achievement system and the social comparison culture have been building for you.

 For both

-The deepest work in both areas is allowing yourself to be known by at least one person.
+The deepest work in both areas is allowing yourself to be fully known by at least one person.
 Not the performing version of you.
 The actual one.
 Not because it solves everything, but because isolation feeds on the gap between who you are and who you present.
 Close that gap even a little and things begin to feel more stable.
 This is less dramatic than most of the advice circulating and considerably more lasting.

 This is a conversation worth having.
 Not another "you are enough" quote (though they are helpful positive reinforcements), but an honest look at where the idea that you might not be came from and whether it was ever actually true.